 - Import & Export: support your demand for transferring data between Salesforce and an outside system like an inventory, ordering, or marketing system.

 About SEO, Salesforce provides a tool named Commerce Cloud Search Engine Optimization (SEO) Tools to empower merchants to maximize their ranking in search engine results.
 Its key features include creating SEO-friendly URLs, constructing custom URLs, importing XML files for SEO tags, redirecting sites and customizing URL mapping.
 Additionally, you can benefit from other advanced features such as customizable 404 pages, broken URL analyzer, custom robots.txt file, configurable image alt tags, optimized images with Digital Imaging Service (DIS), character replacement, and more.

 Besides, Salesforce Commerce Cloud can easily integrate with Salesforce Marketing Cloud, a provider of digital marketing automation and analytics software and services.
 Knowing your consumers, engaging and personalizing the best experience for them would become much easier to your business.

 Magento Commerce websites have a separate Marketing menu, providing access to tools for managing promotions, communications, SEO, and user-generated content.
 Moreover, you can see a section named Advertising Channels, which captures new traffic with Google Shopping ads and expanding sales to additional web stores with Amazon Marketplace integration.

-Websites built on Magento Commerce are basically SEO-friendly.
+Websites built on Magento Cloud/Commerce are basically SEO-friendly.
 It automatically generates a Google sitemap for you and gives you full control of your URL with URL rewrite.
 Structured data markup is also added to your pages, which is really helpful to enable detailed search results.